 Don’t ignore barricades.
 They are there for your safety.

-(You might also like “4 Ways to Avoid Becoming a Victim – Parking Lot Safety“)
+Related Post “4 Ways to Avoid Becoming a Victim – Parking Lot Safety“

 When the Doors Open